Oregon Court of Appeals

 Reviews and Decisions

 A party aggrieved by a decision of the Court of Appeals may petition the Supreme Court for review within 35 days after the Court of Appeals issues its decision.
 The Supreme Court determines whether to review the case.
-The Supreme Court allows a petition for review whenever at least one fewer than a majority of the Supreme Court judges participating vote to allow it.
+The Supreme Court allows a petition for review whenever at least one fewer than a majority of the participating judges vote to allow it.